 This luxury-priced foam and spring mattress is medium-soft.
 It’s designed to provide significant ergonomic support and was made specifically for people who experience aches and pains upon waking.

-According to the manufacturer, it is endorsed by the American Chiropractic Association.
+Casper mattresses are endorsed by the American Chiropractic Association.

 This mattress is composed of three ergonomic zones that target the shoulders, lower back, and hip regions.
 Strategically placed gel pods in these areas provide firmer support at the pressure points where it’s most needed.